-The following table provides information about contract liabilities from contracts with customers.

 Deferred Revenue

-Balance at December 31, 2020 \$ 766

-Balance at December 31, 2021 \$ 489

 The timing of revenue recognition, billings, and cash collections results in billed accounts receivable and customer advances and deposits (e.g. contract liability) on the Consolidated Balance Sheets.
-These contract liabilities are reported on the Consolidated Balance Sheets on a contract-by-contract basis at the end of each reporting period as deferred revenue.
+These contract liabilities are reported on the

+Consolidated Balance Sheets on a contract-by-contract basis at the end of each reporting period as deferred revenue, which is reported in the "Other current liabilities" line on the Consolidated Balance Sheets.

 Deferred revenue relates to payments received in advance of performance under the contract and recognized as revenue as (or when) we perform under the contract.
-Changes in the contract liability balances during the year ended December 31, 2021, were not materially impacted by any other factors.
-Revenue recognized for the year ended December 31, 2021, from amounts included in deferred revenue at the beginning of the period for performance obligations satisfied or partially satisfied during the period was \$0.8 million.
-Deferred revenue is reported in the "Other current liabilities" line on the Consolidated Balance Sheets.
+Changes in the contract liability balances during the year ended December 31, 2022, were not materially impacted by any other factors.
+The balance of deferred revenue was \$0.7 million and \$0.5 million as of December 31, 2022 and December 31, 2021, respectively.
+Revenue recognized for performance obligations satisfied or partially satisfied during the year ended December 31, 2022 included \$0.5 million that was included in deferred revenue as of December 31, 2021.